-Standards come first.
+Standards come first on Gradings.
 No child grades until they are ready.
 This is very important for your child’s progress as each level attained is building into the next; Martial Arts skills are accumulative are are monitored on the gradings held on a Sunday morning.

 The philosophy of the Martial Arts is that each and every

 individual should be allowed to achieve the level at which